Sana Fakhar

-Sana (born 16 June 1979), often credited on the film screen as Sana Nawaz, is a Pakistani film actress and model.
+Sana (often credited on the film screen as Sana Nawaz, is a Pakistani film actress and model.

-Sana was introduced to the Lollywood film industry by director Syed Noor in his film Sangam in 1997.
+Sana was introduced to the Lollywood film industry by director Syed Noor in a lead role in his film Sangam in 1997.

 Sana won the Best Actress award at the Nigar Awards in 2002 for her role as Sitara in Yeh Dil Aap Ka Huwa (2002 film).